wc-donation/wc-donation-platform/readme.txt

 A large part of the fundraising features arise through the use of WooCommerce, which allows your charity to benefit directly from the incredibly diverse ecosystem around it.
 Thanks to its extensive features, the Fundraising & Donation Platform is suitable for charities, non-profit organizations, political fundraisers, individuals and more.

-* **Recurring Donations** To Your Charity: With WooCommerce Subscriptions you can charge your donors on a regular basis in order to reliably fund your projects.
+* **Recurring Donations** To Your Charity: Using Subscriptions for WooCommerce (free extension) or WooCommerce Subscriptions (premium extension) you can charge your donors on a regular basis in order to reliably fund your projects.
+* **Express Donations** We live in fast times.
+If your donors want to use the Express Line, they can complete a donation via Apple Pay / Google Pay / PayPal in just 20 seconds.
 * **Donation Receipts**: Donation Platform for WooCommerce provides a template for your charity to automatically issue donation receipts.
 * **Free Donations**: There are no paid extensions for Donation Platform for WooCommerce: Fundraising & Donation Management.
 However, this does not apply to all extensions for WooCommerce.
 * **Open Source Fundraising**: Donation Platform for WooCommerce: Fundraising & Donation Management is open source software released under the terms of the GNU General Public License v2.0